astronomer/docs/archived_software_docs/version-0.29/environment-variables.md

 For information on how Airflow connections and variables are encrypted on Astronomer, refer to [this forum post](https://forum.astronomer.io/t/how-are-connections-variables-and-env-vars-encrypted-on-astronomer/173).

-## Adding Airflow connections and variables as environment variables
+## Adding Apache Airflow® connections and variables as environment variables

 For users who regularly leverage Airflow connections and variables, we'd recommend storing and fetching them using environment variables.